Kathmandu Pokhara Tour

 Then, hire a Jeep, which costs less than NRS 1000, or ride the next bus to Ghandruk.
 Hiking, though, is another option for getting there.
 You can begin your hike from the outer regions of Pokhara.

-Renting a scooter or bike is another way to get to Ghandruk while taking in the scenery and the fresh air.
+Renting a scooter or bike is another way to get to Ghandruk while enjoying the scenery and fresh air.
 Within Pokhara Valley, renting a scooter costs between 1500 and 2000 Nepali rupees.
 Or NRS.
 3000 per day if you travel outside of Pokhara.
 Every vehicle has GPS.
 It prevents you from getting lost about where you will travel.

-You can hire a scooter, bike, or taxi on the newly constructed Hemja highway.
+On the newly constructed Hemja highway, you can hire a scooter, bike, or taxi.
 You leave the roadway after crossing the Nayapool.
 If you’re fortunate, you’ll witness the Machhapuchhre panorama en route.
-30% of the course to Ghandruk is narrow, rocky, and very hilly.
+Thirty percent of the course to Ghandruk is narrow, rocky, and very hilly.
 Several waterfalls are along the way.
 The remaining 70% is broad and pitcher.

 Ghandruk village is where the Gurung people built the picturesque settlement.
 Different homes, lanes, and nature encircle the settlement.
 This community is also known as a “stone village” because all the buildings and streets are stone.
 Sunrise breaks in Ghandruk with mountain views.
 You get the shining Machhapuchhre, Gangapurna, Himchuli, and Annapurna ranges.